0

 Rotating lasers vs line lasers, what suits my needs?

 If you need an indoor laser most of the time, choose a line laser.
 If you need an outdoor laser most of the time, choose a rotating laser.
 There’s some overlap between the two.
-If you’re unsure, speak to our laser specialists backed by over 20 years of laser expertise.
+If you’re unsure, speak to our laser specialists backed by 25 years of laser expertise.

 Can a rotating laser level be used for slopes or grades?